 You may bring a complaint against the School and initiate the School's Internal Dispute Resolution procedure by filing a written complaint with your academic advisor.
-The academic advisor will attempt to respond to your complaint within 15 days.
-If you are not satisfied with your academic advisor's resolution of your complaint, you may appeal his/her decision to the Campus President.
-You may then appeal the Campus President's decision to the Provost of Zenith Education Group.
+The academic advisor will attempt to provide a decision or resolution within 15 days.
+If you are not satisfied with your academic advisor's resolution of your complaint, you may appeal his/her decision to the Campus Director.
+You may then appeal the President's decision to the Provost of Zenith Education Group.
 If you are not satisfied with the outcome of the internal dispute procedure, you have the option of submitting your claim to arbitration pursuant to the School's Dispute Resolution Policy that was provided at the time of enrollment.
 You may also obtain a copy of the Internal Dispute Resolution Policy from your academic advisor.
+You may also, or alternatively, contact the Student Helpline at any time, at (800) 874-0255 or email at studentservices@zenith.org.
+A student filing a grievance will not be subject to adverse or unfair actions by any school official as the result of initiating the grievance.

-If a student feels that the School has not adequately addressed a complaint or concern, the student may also consider contacting the Accrediting Council for Independent Colleges and School.
+If a student feels that the School has not adequately addressed a complaint or concern, the student may also consider contacting the Accrediting Commission of Career Schools and Colleges.
 All complaints considered by the Council must be in written form, with permission from the complainant(s) for the Council to forward a copy of the complaint to the school for a response.
 The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Council.
 Please direct all inquiries to:

-Accrediting Council for Independent Colleges and School 750 1st Street NE, Suite 980 Washington, DC 20002 (202) 336-6780, (202) 842-2593 (fax)
+Accrediting Council for Independent Colleges and Schools 750 1st Street NE, Suite 980 Washington, DC 20002-4223 (202) 336-6780, (202) 842-2593 (fax)